connorhaigh/gta-img/readme.md

-# GTA-IMG
+# gta-img

-GTA-IMG is a Rust-based library for reading from `IMG` archives used throughout the 3D universe-era of Grand Theft Auto games.
+`gta-img` is a Rust-based library for reading from `IMG` archives (and supplementary `DIR` files) used throughout the 3D universe-era of Grand Theft Auto games.

+## Overview

+For all of the early 3D-based Grand Theft Auto games, the majority of their assets (such as models and textures) are stored in `img` files (with an accompanying `dir` file for older games), which is effectively a single archive which contains the metadata for each entry, as well as the entire contents of the entry itself.
+The structure of these files is relatively simple: effectively containing the name of an entry, as well as its offset and length.
+However, these entries are stored in sector-aligned sections of 2048 bytes, much like a typical [disk sector](https://en.wikipedia.org/wiki/Disk_sector).
+Upon start-up, the game will read the contents of these archives into memory as necessary.

+Further documentation on the format, as well as additional reading, may be ascertained from the very helpful [IMG archive](https://gtamods.com/wiki/IMG_archive) article on [gtamods.com](https://gtamods.com).

 ## Usage

+Iterating over the metadata for each of the entries in the archive:

 ```rust
 let mut img = File::open("gta3.img").expect("failed to open img");